metix/pantheon-terminal-themes/README.md

 # pantheon-themes - simple theme switcher
 pantheon-themes can switch the color theme of the pantheon terminal.

-this script is written in python for the linux distro 'elementary OS [luna]'.
+this script is written in python for the linux distro 'elementary OS [freya]'.

 ## features
 - themes are defined in JSON